 Important: Keep a record of your supervisor password in a secure place.
-If you lose or forget the supervisor password, you cannot access the IBM BIOS Setup Utility, and you cannot change or delete the password without moving a jumper on the system board.
+If you lose or forget the supervisor password, you cannot access the IBM BIOS Setup Utility, and you cannot change or delete the password.
 See the hardware documentation that came with your computer for more information.